Semigroup of annuli in Liouville CFT: Background

 \subsection{Main properties of amplitudes}

-Next we state the main basic properties of this (extended) definition of amplitudes, i.e. the Weyl covariance and the diffeomorphism invariance.
+Next we state the main properties of this (extended) definition of amplitudes, i.e. the Weyl covariance and the diffeomorphism invariance.
 In comparison with \cite{GKRV21_Segal} where only admissible metrics are considered, our formulas will present some further boundary terms, which will be of utmost importance in this paper.
-Also, in what follows, we will identify functions on $\pl \Sigma=\sqcup_{j=1}^b \pl_j\Sigma$ with functions on $\sqcup_{j=1}^b \T$ by using the parametrizations of the boundary circles: if $\bzeta=(\zeta_1,\dots,\zeta_b)$ are analytic parametrizations $\zeta_j:\T\to \pl\Sigma_j$ of the boundary circles of an admissible surface $(\Sigma,g)$, we shall use the bold notation $\bs{u}$ to consider a function $u\in C^\infty(\pl \Sigma)$ in the parametrization coordinates
+Also, in what follows, we will identify functions on $\pl \Sigma=\sqcup_{j=1}^b \pl_j\Sigma$ with functions on $\sqcup_{j=1}^b \T$ by using the parametrisations of the boundary circles: if $\bzeta=(\zeta_1,\dots,\zeta_b)$ are analytic parametrisations $\zeta_j:\T\to \pl\Sigma_j$ of the boundary circles of an admissible surface $(\Sigma,g)$, we shall use the bold notation $\bs{u}$ to consider a function $u\in C^\infty(\pl \Sigma)$ in the parametrisation coordinates

 Let us also introduce the Liouville anomaly functional: if $g=e^{\omega}g_0$ are two conformal metrics, we let